-In the Southwest and Northwest Miramichi basin, 15 dams were initially breached by the field crew on six tributaries: Betts Mills Brook, Sabbies Brook, Stewart Brook, Salmon Brook, Renous River, and Six Mile Brook (Figure 1).
+In the Southwest Miramichi basin, 34 dams were breached by the field crew on 12 tributaries (Figure 1).
 Dams on Betts Mills Brook had to be breached on multiple occasions after beavers repaired them.
 A large dam located at the mouth was a high priority as the dam's height was over 4 meters, preventing any passage to spawning fish trapped at the base of the dam.
 All dams breached were recorded with names and GPS locations (Table 1).